tbroadley/spellchecker-cli-action/README.md

 ## Usage

-Here is an example workflow definition that uses `actions/checkout` and this repository:
+Here is an example workflow definition.
+It uses `actions/checkout` to check out your repository's code, then `tbroadley/spellchecker-cli-action` to spellcheck it.

 ```yaml
 on: push